cf7/mini-spy/README.md

 # mini-spy

+(Many of the commands and scripts mentioned below most likely only work for Mac OSX.
+Cross-platform commands are coming soon.)

 ### Requirements
-Install `npm` and `postgres` if you don't already have them installed
+Install `npm`, `postgres`, and `neo4j` if you don't already have them installed
 ```
 brew install node
 brew install postgresql
+brew install neo4j
 ```

 Install dependencies (run from top-level directory)